-- Advanced Placement allows juniors and seniors to take free college-level courses at their high school.
+- Advanced Placement allows high school students to take free college-level courses at their high school.

-- College in the Schools allows juniors and seniors to take free college-level courses at their high school through partnerships between high schools and colleges.
+- College in the Schools allows high school students to take free college-level courses at their high school through partnerships between high schools and colleges.

 - International Baccalaureate is a two-year pre-college diploma program that helps prepare students age 16 to 19 for higher education in the United States and overseas.

 - Postsecondary Enrollment Options is a free Minnesota program that allows sophomores, juniors and seniors to take courses at a college at no cost.